 Lineker remains one of the most dangerous fighters in the division, but a decision loss to TJ Dillashaw at UFC 207 highlighted some of his shortcomings as a mixed martial artist.
 Still, with the power he possesses, he'll always be in the mix.

 Fernandes doesn't consistently go up against the top talent in the world fighting for ONE FC, but that only slightly diminishes the fact he has lost just one fight since 2008.
-He is coming off a split decision over Reece McLaren.
+He is coming off a submission win over Andrew Leone.

 Munhoz is 5-2 since signing with the UFC 2014.
 The two losses were big ones, coming against highly-ranked contenders in Raphael Assuncao and Jimmie Rivera.
 He's now on a four-fight win streak though, which includes three finishes.